TransiCast - A Transit Data Web API

 All in all - 650,000 stops, and growing.

 Try it out

-Below a few quick samples of TransiCast calls:
+Below a few examples of TransiCast calls:

 |Next train times Caltrain at Millbrae Station|

 |Stops at lat/lon 37.794543, -122.394922 (near San Francisco Ferry Plaza)|

 |Route List of SFMTA (San Francisco)|

 |Agency List, sorted by distance from lat/lon 41.727122, -87.55947 (near Chicago)|

 |Service Messages for CTA… More examples on the Metros page.|